pymc-devs/pytensor/doc/introduction.rst

 ==========

-Questions and bug reports should be submitted in the form of an issue at aesara-dev_
+Questions and bug reports should be submitted in the form of an issue at pytensor-dev_

 We welcome all kinds of contributions.
-If you have any questions regarding how to extend Aesara, please feel free to ask.
+If you have any questions regarding how to extend Pytensor, please feel free to ask.

 .. _LISA:  https://mila.umontreal.ca/